sinker048/crypto/README.md

 2. start the predict.ipynb

 You can collect crypto currency data.
-You can gat the ohlc crypto currency data.
+You can get the ohlc crypto currency data.

 We select ETH as an example.